stivale/stivale/STIVALE2.md

 * Bootloader-reclaimable memory entries are left untouched until after the kernel is done utilising bootloader-provided facilities (this terminal being one of them).

+Notes regarding segment registers:

+The values of the FS and GS segments are guaranteed preserved across the call.
+All other segment registers may have their "hidden" portion overwritten, but stivale2 guarantees that the "visible" portion is going to be restored to the one used at the time of call before returning.

 ##### IA-32

 This service is not provided to IA-32 kernels.